KathrynMorgan/mini-stack/5_MAAS-Rack_And_Region_Ctl-On-Open_vSwitch/README.md

 lxc exec maasctl -- tail -f /var/log/cloud-init-output.log
 ````
 #### 03. Login to WebUI && Confirm region and rack controller(s) show healthy
 NOTE: dhcp services are dependent on completion of rac controller image sync.
-Be sure to wait till image download & sync has finished, and the service has had time to start.
+Be sure to wait till image download & sync has finished, and the service has had time to start
  0. Browse to your maas WebUI @ http://{openwrt-gateway-pub-ip}:5240/MAAS
  1. click 'skip' through on-screen setup prompts (this was already done via cli)
  2. Click "Controllers" tab
  3. click "maasctl.maas"
  4. services should all be 'green' excluding dhcp* & ntp*

 #### 04. Reboot and confirm MAAS WebUI & MAAS Region+Rack controller are all healthy